apereo/cas/docs/cas-server-documentation/monitoring/Configuring-Metrics-Storage.md

 # Storage - CAS Metrics

 CAS metrics may be routed to varying types of databases for storage and analytics.
 The following options are available:

-- Simple (In Memory)
+- Simple (Memory)
 - Graphite
 - Ganglia
-- JMX
 - Atlas
-- Signal FX
+- SignalFx
 - Statsd
 - InfluxDb
 - Prometheus
 - Wavefront
 - New Relic
-- CloudWatch
+- AWS CloudWatch
 - ...

-{% include_cached {{ version }}/metrics-configuration.md %}
+Metrics are largely handled by [Micrometer](https://micrometer.io/).
+Choose the appropriate storage technology that best fits your needs and requirements.